What’s the Deal with Intermittent Fasting?

 - Drink lots of water, especially in the morning.

 Another big (and somewhat controversial) question is, “What can I consume during my fasting window that won’t break my fast”?
 While there are differing opinions on this, I take a pretty conservative stance with my own fasting.
 If I am going to do it, I want to make sure I am doing it correctly.
 Therefore, I avoid anything that spikes my glucose level.
 This includes anything that is flavored (even if I don’t swallow it, like gum) and anything with calories.
+Here are some Meal Planning Tips to help you.

 I have read that MCT’s (medium chain triglycerides - fats that are small enough to get through the blood-brain barrier) and pure fats may not break a fast for some people.
 However, I don’t eat any fats during my fast because I don’t want to put any fat in my body that my body can use before it taps into my own fat stores.
 Also, there is conflicting information on artificial sweeteners.
 I stay away from them in general and definitely avoid them during my fast.